rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

    2. Copy `CompanyName` into environment variables as `TravelAgentName`.
    3. Note that there are 2 addresses in the response - make sure you insert correct Address (AR) into Environment variables.

-## 6 Create AR Account for Travel Agent Profile
+## 6 Create AR Account for Travel Agent Profile (Advanced Optional Lab)

 1. Account Receivable account types (AR Types) enable you to categorize AR accounts.
 The account type selected in each AR Account is used for filtering in both the application and also on reports, such as when generating an AR aging report subtotaled by account type.
 Account types also determine the stationery templates to use when generating statements and reminder letters for each AR account.
 Fetch AR types which is required to create Travel Agent AR account and set environment variable `TravelAgentArAccountType`.
 2. Fetching of the AR Account Number sequence for creating Travel Agent AR Account in next API.
 The AR Account format is determined from the OPERA Control `Account_Picture` under the module `Accounts_ Recievable`.
 For example `A` respresents Alphabet and `X ` respresents number.
 For example your OPERA Control is `AAAAXX` and your value would be like `ABCD12`